PeaPodTechnologies/FirebaseDeviceFlow/README.md

 [Docs](https://developers.google.com/identity/protocols/oauth2/limited-input-device)

 1. Create new **OAuth client ID** credentials in the [GCP Credentials page](https://console.cloud.google.com/apis/credentials).
 For the Application Type, select "TVs and Limited Input devices".
-2. Copy the Client ID and Client Secret values into either an .env file, or input directly into the config object (seen `test.ts`).
+2. Copy the Client ID and Client Secret values into either an `.env` file, or input directly into the config object (see `test.ts`).

 ### GitHub

 [Docs](https://docs.github.com/en/free-pro-team@latest/developers/apps/authorizing-oauth-apps#device-flow)

+1. Create a new GitHub OAuth app [(guide)](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app).
+2. Copy the Client ID and Client Secret values into either an `.env` file, or input directly into the config object (see `test.ts`).
+3. Set the Client ID and Client Secret fields in the Firebase Console under *Authentication* > *Sign-in method* > *Sign-in providers* > *GitHub*
+4. Finally, copy the *Authorization callback URL* from the Firebase Console to your GitHub OAuth app's settings.

 ## Example Usage